 Cochrane Gynaecology and Fertility group has published over 20 intervention reviews and protocols investigating the effectiveness and safety of treatments for the management of endometriosis.
 In addition, we have published five diagnostic test accuracy reviews assessing the effectiveness of various tests in the diagnosis of endometriosis.
-We are proud to join #EndometriosisAwarenessMonth campaign in 2021 by sharing our updated Cochrane review collection on endometriosis.
+We are joining #EndometriosisAwarenessMonth campaign in 2022 by sharing our updated Cochrane review collection on endometriosis.
 The reviews focus on pain-related outcomes as well as fertility outcomes.
 The interventions include medical treatment (hormonal therapy, immune-modulators, anti‐inflammatory drugs), surgery, and alternative medicine.

-In the second blog from the #MyEndometriosisQuestion series, Dr James Duffy discusses the Cochrane evidence on blood tests for diagnosing endometriosis.
+Dr James Duffy discussed the Cochrane evidence on blood tests for diagnosing endometriosis.

-In the third blog in the series, Dr Mathew Leonardi, Assistant Professor at McMaster University in Hamilton, Canada and Dr James Duffy discuss the latest Cochrane evidence on the use of ultrasound to diagnose endometriosis.
+Dr Mathew Leonardi and Dr James Duffy discussed the latest Cochrane evidence on the use of ultrasound to diagnose endometriosis.

-In the 4th #MyEndometriosisQuestion blog series, Dr Sarris and Dr Duffy discuss how endometriosis can impact fertility, potential treatment options, the latest Cochrane evidence on keyhole surgery for endometriosis.
+Dr Sarris and Dr Duffy discussed how endometriosis can impact fertility, potential treatment options, the latest Cochrane evidence on keyhole surgery for endometriosis.

 Endometriosis: Collection of Cochrane Reviews